 With priorities established, projects were scheduled consistent with available funding, resulting in lower priority projects moving into later years.
-The CIP Committee recommended cash funding in the 2019 Capital Budget at \$1,984,137 to cover essential facility and drainage projects.
+The CIP Committee recommended cash funding in the 2020 Capital Budget at \$857,238 to cover essential facility and drainage projects.
 A similar process was followed for road and bridge projects, both funded primarily from a different cash source, a portion of a one-cent local sales tax.
 Bond funding is governed by established County policy.
 With funding established within these constraints, the County Manager then reviewed and recommended the CIP to the BOCC for their approval.

-For the 2019-2023 CIP, the CIP Committee consisted of Lindsay Poe Rousseau, Chief Financial Officer and Committee Chair; Tom Stolz, Deputy County Manager; Tim Kaufman, Assistant County Manager, Department of Public Services; David Spears, Assistant County Manager/County Engineer, Department of Public Works, Facilities Maintenance, and Project Services; Rusty Leeds, Assistant County Manager, Department of Public Safety; Tania Cole, Facilities Maintenance and Project Services Director; and Scott Knebel, Planning Manager, Metropolitan Area Planning Department (MAPD).
-Support is provided by Facilities Services, Public Works, and the Budget Office.
+For the 2020-2024 CIP, the CIP Committee consisted of Lindsay Poe Rousseau, Chief Financial Officer and Committee Chair; Tim Kaufman, Deputy County Manager, Division of Public Services; David Spears, County Engineer, Division of Public Works; Rusty Leeds, Assistant County Manager, Division of Public Safety; Tania Cole, Assistant County Manager, Division of Administrative Services; Valerie Kaster Project Services Manager; and Scott Knebel, Planning Manager, Metropolitan Area Planning Department (MAPD).
+Support is provided by Facilities Department, Public Works, and the Budget Office.